-Fortunately, there are several things you can do to limit your organization’s cyber exposure and fortify its attack surface against potential threats.
+You can do many things to make your organization less vulnerable to cyber risks and stronger against possible threats.
 Let’s take a look at four effective strategies you can begin to employ today to proactively manage risk.

 1. Employ tools to automatically identify potential problems